 Carlton Smith Scholarship: Awarded to a worthy student(s) in agriculture and/or forestry.
 At the discretion of the Scholarship and Awards Committee, the money (\$1,000) may be given as one scholarship or equally divided into two scholarships.
-Student(s) must have earned a 3.2 cumulative academic grade point average at ABAC; attended ABAC two or more quarters; be a rising sophomore; attend ABAC for three quarters during the following year;
+Student(s) must have earned a 3.2 cumulative academic grade point average at ABAC; attended ABAC two or more quarters; be a rising sophomore; attend ABAC for three quarters during the following year; and be of high moral character and exhibit leadership potential.
+Financial need and participation in organized, college sanctioned activities will be considered.
+Withdrawal or transfer to another institution will result in termination of the scholarship.
+Apply to the academic dean's office.
+Closing date for application-April 16.

-Vernon Yow Forestry Scholarships: Two scholarships, maximum of \$500 each, awarded to worthy students in the two- or four-year forestry program.
+Vernon Yow Forestry Scholarships: Two scholarships, maximum of \$500 each, awarded to worthy students in the two or four-year forestry program.
 The recipient must have completed three quarters of academic credit (preference given to students who have completed three quarters credit at ABAC) with a 3.0 or higher grade point average and plans to attend ABAC for three additional quarters.
 Application forms may be obtained from the academic dean's office.
-Closing date for application - April 16.
+Closing date for application-April 16.